bartobri/no-more-secrets/README.md

 nms.h
 nms.c
 ```

 Include `nms.h` in your program file:

 ```
 #include "nms.h"
 ```

-Next, declare and initialize the structure that needs to be passed to `nms_exec()`:
+Next, declare and initialize the nms structure:

 ```
 NmsArgs args = INIT_NMSARGS;
 ```

-INIT_NMSARGS is a defined name that assigns a default set of values to all of the structure members.
-It
+INIT_NMSARGS is a symbolic constant that should be used to assign a default
+set of values to all of the structure members.
+If you don't use it,  you
-is recommended that you use it.
-If you don't,  you will have to manually assign a value to each
+will have to manually assign a value to each
 structure member.

 Here is how the structure is defined: